magnusbae/HelloBrick/README.md

 ## Do's
 * Test color detection early!
-Your robots' color sensor might need to have some custom calibration tweaks
+Your robots' color sensor might need to have some custom calibration tweaks (all robots have a calibration-file stored in /home/lejos/programs/ColorCalibration.properties).
+Edit this file to adjust your color calibration.
+See the chapter about Color Calibration.
 * Use multi-threading and clever state handling to make a better performing robot.
 * Fine-tune your robots' navigation to create a near optimum navigation algorithm.
 * Detect the other teams robot and push it out of your circle.